 Choose PPPoE (Point to Point Protocol over Ethernet) if your ISP uses a PPPoE connection.
-Your ISP will provide you with a username and password.
+Your ISP will provide you with a username and password in this case.
 This option is typically used for DSL services.
-Make sure to remove your PPPoE software from your computer.
+Make sure to remove any existing PPPoE software from your computer.
 The software is no longer needed and will not work through a router.